Are electric bikes waterproof? Well, bikes aren’t like cats so they can handle water. But how much abuse an e-bike can take in the rain may vary.

-It’s not smart to go head first into the ocean to test how well they a e-bike may fare.
+It’s not smart to go headfirst into the ocean to test how well the e-bike may fare.
 Electric bikes have come a long way so under normal conditions e-bikes perform well in the rain.

-As electric bike owner there some common questions that may arise.
-It’s important to answer those question to keep your bike riding under optimal levels.
+As an electric bike owner there some common questions that may arise.
+It’s important to answer those questions to keep your bike riding under optimal levels.

-Do you know your bikes IP rating or can the battery get wet during a wash?
-In this post we provide some detail insights to help keep your electric bike running smooth.
+Do you know your bike’s IP rating or can the battery get wet during a wash?
+In this post, we provide some detailed insights to help keep your electric bike running smoothly.

 Table of Contents

 E-bikes go through rigorous water simulations.
-Companies want to ensure e-bikes and their motors are water resistant.
+Companies want to ensure electric bikes and their motors are water resistant.

 Everything gets tested from the motor to the controller situated on the motor.